 Safe from judgement

 When we procrastinate we are withholding effort, and when we withhold effort we are avoiding judgement from others.
 You see, if you work hard on a project or study hard for an exam but then you fail or don’t get the results you were working towards, then you can feel vulnerable to judgement from others against your skills and abilities.
 However, if you procrastinate then you cannot be judged for trying your best and your best not being good enough, instead, you can tell yourself (or others) that you would have done better if you had put in the effort.

 Avoid negative feelings

 Another reason why you might procrastinate is to avoid negative feelings such as boredom, stress, overwhelm, confusion, self-doubt and anxiety.
-And when you procrastinate you can avoid negative feelings and instead do something which you enjoy and which you makes you feel good.
-Procrastination might be fun in the moment but it only leads to feelings of guilt.
+And when you procrastinate you can avoid negative feelings and instead do something which you enjoy and which makes you feel good.
+Procrastination might be fun at the moment but it only leads to feelings of guilt.
 So to avoid feelings of negativity such as anxiety confusion and boredom, you choose temporary enjoyment followed by feelings of guilt.

 How to stop procrastinating

 One of the negative feelings you’re avoiding by procrastinating is the feeling of being overwhelmed.
 And so you keep your to-do list long, unfocused and not prioritised, so you never know where to start and because you don’t know where to start, you have an excuse not to start and to do nothing.

 The good thing is, your to-do list doesn’t need to be as long as it currently is.
 The Pareto Principle, also known as the 80/20 rule, suggests roughly 20% of your activities will account for 80% of your results.
 Look at your to-do lists and ask yourself, what are the 20% of my tasks which create 80% of my results?
 Then change your behaviour by spending more time on the tasks which bring the most value.